My vision is to educate independent and creative engineers with critical thinking, leadership and reflective qualities.

 I am also a strong proponent of making students work on practical problems with actual software and hardware in order to give them concrete motivation and challenge.
 In the end, I see the purpose of lectures only to tell students "what" and "why" should be learned, while the actual learning of "how" should be done by students themselves through working on practical problems.
 In other words, one can only properly learn some theory that was seen during the lectures after implementing it in practice.
 While implementing it once will lead to learning the theory, a crucial step beyond is implementing it many times in different situations, which will lead to experience.

-RO47001 Robot Dynamics & Control [2020-present] (Master in Robotics, TU Delft), role: responsible instructor
+RO47001 Robot Dynamics & Control [2020-present] (Master in Robotics, TU Delft), role: course manager, instructor

 In this obligatory course, together with co-instructors (Barys Shyrokau and J. Micah Prendergast), we teach the fundamentals of robot dynamics and control.
 The course examines the theory of how to design different controllers and derive robot kinematics and dynamics models through three application areas: robotic manipulators (me), advanced manipulation (Micah), and mobile robots (Barys).
 The theoretical lectures are supplemented with interactive sessions and practical assignments where students have to implement the learnt theory in Phyton and Matlab.

-RO47013 Control in Human-Robot Interaction [2020-present] (Master in Robotics, TU Delft), role: co-instructor
+RO47013 Control in Human-Robot Interaction [2020-present] (Master in Robotics, TU Delft), role: instructor

 WB1630-20 Statica [2024-present] (Bachelor in Mechanical Engineering, TU Delft)